vigiloauth/vigilo/docs/user_guide/configuration/docker.md

 ```

 ## 2.1 Providing Required Secrets and Configuration

 **VigiloAuth** requires configuration to run correctly.
-For security, sensitive information (secrets) is not included in the Docker image or the main YAML configuration file.
+For security, sensitive information (secrets) are not included in the Docker image or the main YAML configuration file.
 These secrets must be provided to the container at runtime via environment variables.

 Other non-sensitive configuration (like ports, timeouts, password policies) can be provided through the YAML configuration file mounted into the container.

 #### 2.1.1 Required Environment Variables (Secrets):

 You must provide the following environment variables when running the VigiloAuth container.
 The application uses these for sensitive operations like sending emails and signing tokens.

 - `SMTP_USERNAME`: Username for connecting to the SMTP server. (optional)